iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/instance_history.md

     [Instance History][]

 ## Instance History Collection [/instance_history]
-The history of all of the user's instances since the beginning of time.
+The history of all of the user's instances since the date their account was created.

 + Model (application/json)

-    JSON representation of Instances Collection Resource.
+    JSON representation of Instances History Collection Resource.

     + Body